Anil Goswami: Home Secretary

 Goswami assumed the office of Secretary of Ministry of Social Justice and Empowerment on 2 July 2012.
 He remained in this capacity until 27 April 2013, when he was appointed the officer on special duty (OSD) in the Ministry of Home Affairs.
 He was named Union Home Secretary by the appointing committee of the cabinet chaired by the Prime Minister of India, Manmohan Singh.
 The two other candidates who were considered for the position but not selected by the committee were Secretary Ministry of Steel D.R.S.
 Chaudhary and P. K. Misra, Secretary Department of Personnel and Training, Ministry of Personnel, Public Grievances and Pensions.
 Goswami assumed the office on 1 July 2013 after the retirement of Raj Kumar Singh of the Bihar cadre.
 He is the first civil servant from Jammu and Kashmir to serve as Home Secretary of India.
-He will remain in the office until June 2015.
+He remained in office until June 2015.

 Controversy

 On 21 August 2014, Uttarakhand Governor Aziz Qureshi informed the Supreme court of India that he had received two calls from Mr. Goswami informing him that he has two options, either to resign or prepare to be sacked.
-Government claimed that it did not attempt to force Uttarakhand Governor Aziz Qureshi from office.
-Supreme Court however, ordered the centre to explain whether Mr Qureshi had in fact received the alleged two phone calls from the Center asking him to resign.
+Government claimed that it did not attempt to force Qureshi from office.
+The Supreme Court, however, ordered the centre to explain whether Mr Qureshi had in fact received the alleged two phone calls from the Center asking him to resign.

 Update

-On 4 February 2015, news channels are buzzing with reports of Mr. Goswami being asked to resign or be ready to be sacked, as he is alleged to have tried to stall the arrest of Saradha scam accused and former Minister Matang Sinh.
-Apparently, Mr. Goswami has resigned.
+On 4 February 2015, news channels were buzzing with reports of Goswami being asked to resign or be ready to be sacked, as he is alleged to have tried to stall the arrest of Saradha scam accused and former Minister Matang Sinh.
+Shortly afterwards, Goswami resigned.